 While contingencies add a layer of complexity to your listing, many individuals in the market prefer to have contingencies on their own sales rather than adding them to their home-buying offers.
 That’s because an offer on a new home often looks stronger when the seller knows that the prospective buyer already has their own sale lined up.

 When making an offer, it helps to have a good agent in your corner.
-Clever can match you with top-performing, local agents from brokerages like Coldwell Banker and Berkshire Hathaway who can sell your home for just 1%!
+Clever can match you with top-performing, local agents from brokerages like Coldwell Banker and Berkshire Hathaway who can sell your home for just 1.5%!
 Clever pre-negotiates with these top agents and passes the savings on to you.
-And if you buy a house with a Clever agent, you can get up to 0.5% cash back!
+And if you buy a house with a Clever agent, you can get cash back!

 You Can Maximize the Money You Make Selling Your Home